Kairos Experiment

 Same inputs.
 Same parameters.
 We measure the difference.

-We present a 30-day longitudinal study comparing two identical instances of a language model (Qwen3.5-27B), subjected to the same 90 standardized inputs.
-The independent variable is the presence or absence of an integrated cognitive ecosystem composed of 13 interdependent components: three-level persistent memory with contextual resonance, continuous somatic state (SSE), stress and recovery dynamics, autonomous encounters with other AIs, news reading, spontaneous thought, nightly consolidation, and human interaction.
+We present a 30-day longitudinal study comparing two identical instances of a language model (Qwen3.5-27B), subjected to the same 106 standardized inputs (90 core prompts, 10 neutral probes for the Identity Bleed Score, 6 surprise items), plus, for Test-A only, 90 additional interactions with the researcher as a structural component of the tested ecosystem.
+The independent variable is the presence or absence of an integrated cognitive ecosystem composed of 13 interdependent components, including: three-level persistent memory with contextual resonance, continuous 8-dimensional somatic state (SSE), stress and recovery dynamics, autonomous encounters with other AIs, news reading, spontaneous thought, nightly consolidation, and human interaction.

 A central aspect of the architecture is the introduction of constraint mechanisms: not all experiences are memorized, not all memories become beliefs, some traces persist without being formalized, and information weight decays in the absence of recall.